 If you love seafood, then you are in for a treat.
 With an ocean with abundant marine life, you can literally eat a different fish with every meal for a month and there will still be more to explore in Malindi’s cuisine.
 And yes, the fish is super fresh anywhere you go.

 Property values in Kilifi county at large are some of the most affordable in Kenya.
 Low land prices offer advantages where property taxes and related costs are also cheaper.
-Here is a good example, where you can own an acre of agricultural land for Kh.195,000 with a clean title deed.
+Here is a good example, where you can own an acre of agricultural land for Kh.250,000 with a clean title deed.
+You can also own bigger tracts of land from as low as Ksh.85,000 per acre.

 16 .
 Golf